-The July 2008 Process Safety Beacon discussed the meaning of "Process Safety", and also said that traditional measures of safety performance such as injury rates, lost time injuries, etc., are not good measures of how good a job we are doing on process safety.
+The July 2008 Process Safety Beacon discussed the meaning of "Process Safety," and also said that traditional measures of safety performance, such as injury rates, lost time injuries, etc., are not good measures of how good a job we are doing on process safety.
 So, how can we tell whether or not our process safety management activities are effective?
 How can we tell if our performance is improving over the years?
 How do we know how one plant, or unit in a plant, is performing compared to others?
 How will we decide where to focus our attention so we can get better?
-If the traditional safety measures are not good for monitoring process safety performance, we need to invent new measures that will.
+If the traditional safety measures are not good for monitoring process safety performance, we need to invent new measures that are.
 Many industry organizations, including CCPS, are actively working to develop new ways to measure process safety performance.
-But these tools cannot be effective unless everybody in the process industry workforce understands what these tools are, and why they are needed.
+But these tools cannot be effective unless everybody in the process industry workforce understands what these tools are and why they are needed.
 And, most important, we all have to understand what our role will be in using any new process safety measurement tools.
 We need to understand what types of events we need to report, and how to report them in our organization.
+For more information, see "Process Safety: How Are You Doing," CEP, May 2008, pp. 40-43.